raffaellatodino/raffaellatodino/README.md

 📊 I am passionate about Data Analysis and currently attending a Master's in Data Science.
 💼 I have already had the opportuniy to work on some data analysis projects and I am looking forward to working in this field.

-🚀 I am eager to keep improving my knowledge and skills and to continue growing in the field of Data Science.
+🚀 I am eager to keep improving my knowledge and skills and to continue growing in the field of Data Analysis and Data Science.